wayzaction/gmod-linux-fix/README.md

 Switching your resolution from fullscreen to borderless (or vice versa) can temporarily restore normal FPS.
 However, you’ll need to repeat this process each time you connect to a server with such addons.
-For example, the Modern Warfare Base Weapons addon causes FPS drops for me.
+For example, the Modern Warfare Base Weapons addon causes FPS drops for me (But not for my friend, that's weird).